 The world’s most powerful supercomputers use Linux.
-Everyone has heard something about supercomputers.
-What is a supercomputer?
-A device whose computing capabilities are by far higher than those of common computers.
-The most powerful supercomputer nowadays exceeds 440 Petaflops (PFlops).
+A supercomputer is a device whose computing capabilities are by far higher than those of common computers.
+The most powerful supercomputer nowadays exceeds 1,740 Petaflops (PFlops).
 This is a performance no personal device can achieve.
-Since the end of 2009, Linux has dominated the list of the world’s 500 most powerful supercomputers.

 Linux: more than 20 years in the supercomputing world